 What is “credit”?

-A “credit” contract is any agreement you make to borrow money, or any agreement that gives you the right to put off (“defer”) payment of an existing debt or to buy goods or services without having to pay the full price immediately (for example, hire purchase).
+A “credit” contract is an agreement you make to borrow money, or an agreement that gives you the right to put off (“defer”) payment of an existing debt or pay something off over time (for example, hire purchase).

 What is a “consumer credit contract”?

 The protections in the CCCF Act apply only to what the Act calls “consumer credit contracts”.
 The Act’s protections don’t cover you when you get credit for your business or trade.